Duality, Bridgeland wall-crossing and flips of secant varieties: Bridgeland Walls for 1-Dimensional Plane Sheaves

+\begin{proposition} Let $d>3$ be an odd integer.
+Let $F$ be a coherent sheaf of positive rank, and let $E$ be a coherent sheaf with $ch(E)=(0,d,-\frac{3}{2}d)$.
+A morphism of sheaves $F\rightarrow E$ which is an inclusion of objects in the category $\mathcal{A}_{-3/2}$ produces a wall corresponding to a flip if and only if

-\end{prop} It is useful to know whether the new objects we get after crossing a wall are stable or pseudo-stable, we can answer this in a very special case: \begin{prop} Let $v=(0,d,-3d/2)$ and assume that $E\in\mathcal{A}_{-3/2}$ is an object with $ch(E)=v$ that has a Jordan-Holder filtration of length 1 at a wall $W$.
-Then $E$ is stable on one of the chambers determined by $W$. \end{prop} \begin{proof} Assume that the Jordan-Holder filtration for $E$ at $W$ is
+\end{proposition} \begin{proof} Since the center of all walls of type $v=(0,d,-3d/2)$ in the $(s,t)$-plane is $(-3/2,0)$, then the 1-parameter family of stability conditions $\{\sigma_{-3/2,t}\}_{t>0}$ intersects every chamber.
+Because of the correspondence between Bridgeland wall-crossing for the topological type $v$ and the MMP for the moduli spaces $M_H(v)$ \cite[Theorem 1.1]{BMW}, we know that starting with $t\gg 0$ and then decreasing $t$ corresponds to run a directed Minimal Model Program on $M_H(v)$.
+Moreover, because $M_H(v)$ is a Mori dream space of Picard number 2, then the moduli spaces of $\sigma_{-3/2,t}$-semistable objects of topological type $v$ account for all the birational models of $M_H(v)$.
+Because there are no walls between $W_{ch(\mathcal{O},v)}$ and $W_{ch(\mathcal{O}(-1),v)}$, then every wall corresponding to a flip has radius larger than the radius of $W_{ch(\mathcal{O},v)}$, i.e., $R>3/2$.
+The other inequality is \eqref{boundradius}. \end{proof} It is useful to know whether the new objects we get after crossing a wall are Bridgeland stable or pseudo-stable, and we can answer this in a very special case: \begin{proposition} Let $v=(0,d,-3d/2)$ and assume that $E\in\mathcal{A}_{-3/2}$ is an object with $ch(E)=v$ that is Bridgeland semistable with a Jordan-H\"older filtration of length 1 for a stability condition at a wall $W$ of type $v$.
+Then $E$ is Bridgeland stable for stability conditions on one of the chambers determined by $W$. \end{proposition} \begin{proof} Assume that the Jordan-H\"older filtration of $E$ at $W$ is